sarahakbar16/react-template/ReadMe.md

-# Data Core Template
+# React Template

-This template provides the tools needed to create React based frontend applications for Data Core.
+This template provides the tools needed to create React based frontend applications.

 It includes:
 - React + TypeScript Support